jreel/jreel.github.io/_posts/2017-07-20-installing-jekyll-on-windows.md

    $ gem install jekyll
    ~~~~~

-2. To make a new (default) Jekyll project, `cd` into the desired directory and run:
+2. To make a new (default) Jekyll project, `cd` into the directory you want to house your project and run:
    ~~~~~
    $ jekyll new my-website
    ~~~~~